FurtherBank/vscode-cpu-code-link/README.md

-# cpu-ext-trial
+# cpu-ref-graph

 ![show](README.assets/show.gif)

 ## Features

-Can use [cpu-ext-trial](https://github.com/FurtherBank/json-schemaeditor-antd) to edit json files in vscode.
+Can use [cpu-ref-graph](https://github.com/FurtherBank/json-schemaeditor-antd) to edit json files in vscode.

 - Can auto generate json schema file of your json by [quicktype](https://github.com/quicktype/quicktype).